Frequently Asked Questions (FAQ’s):

 Yes!
 Our basic birthday party packages starts at $3000 for 10 kids.
 Our package includes full use of our Mini Metro play center and we transform our classrooms into a party room for your celebration.

-· We can arrange make-up classes for children who miss their regular class.
-Parent must inform us by e-mail ([email protected]) or phone (Tel: 2320-1128), with stated reasons PRIOR to start of class to arrange for a make-up class.
-Classes missed with no notice will not be made up later.
+• We can arrange make-up classes for students who miss their regular class.
+Parent must inform us by e-mail or phone 1 hour in advanced, with stated reasons PRIOR to start of class to arrange for a make-up class.
+Classes missed with no prior notice will not be made up later.

-· Make up classes cannot be carried over for more than two (2) weeks, and must be at another time other than the student’s usual scheduled lesson time.
+• Make-up classes must be at another time other than the student’s usual scheduled lesson time.

 · Our centre will only be closed upon Black Rain warning or a Typhoon 8 signal being hoisted and classes will be cancelled.
 If the signal is lowered after 8am, all morning classes will be cancelled.
 If the signal is lowered after 1:30pm, all afternoon classes will be cancelled.
 In the event of Red Rain warning and Typhoon 3 signal being hoisted, all classes will run as usual.